jboss-switchyard/quickstarts/demos/policy-security-wss-username/Readme.md

 Running the quickstart
 ======================

-1. Build the quickstart:

-        mvn clean install

-2. Copy the keystore file to support SSL:

-        cp connector.jks ${AS}/standalone/configuration/

-3. Add the required https connector to the web subsystem in ${AS}/standalone/configuration/standalone.xml to support SSL. (include contents of connector.xml)

-4. Create an application user:
+1. Create an application user:

         ${AS}/bin/add-user.sh

         (Add username "kermit", password "the-frog-1", and role "friend".)

-5. Start JBoss AS in standalone mode:
+2. Start JBoss AS in standalone mode:
         ${AS}/bin/standalone.sh

-6. Deploy the quickstart
+3. Build and deploy the quickstart

-        mvn jboss-as:deploy
+        mvn install -Pdeploy

-7. Execute the test.
+4. Execute the test.
 (See "Options" section below.)

-8. Check the server console for output from the service.
+5. Check the server console for output from the service.

-9. Undeploy the application
+6. Undeploy the application

-        mvn jboss-as:undeploy
+        mvn clean -Pdeploy

 Options